lorddusk/ObsidianDnD/Red Hand of Doom/House Rules.md

+**Rules of Cool**

 *Burgeoning Heroes*
 Each character starts with 5 extra hit points.

 *Vicious Mockery*
-If the bard uses vicious mockery and their insult makes the DM laught, the target automatically fails
+If the bard uses vicious mockery and their insult makes the DM laught, the target automatically fails their saving throw.

+**Mechanics & Combat**

+*Potions*
+Drinking a potion is a bonus action, administering one is an action.

+**